Hierapolis: Iron Age

-Ancient Hieropolis
+Phrygian temple

 The Phrygians built a temple dedicated to the mother goddess Cybele on the site probably in the first half of the 7th century BC.
-This temple, originally used by the indigenous communities living in the Lykos valley would later form the center of Hierapolis.
+This temple, originally used by the indigenous communities living in the Lycus valley would later form the center of Hierapolis.
 When the Greek colonists arrived and built the city on the pre-existing pattern of settlement, the ancient cult of Cybele was gradually assimilated into the Greek religion.

 From well before the time of the Greek colonization, the area was seen as a gateway to the underworld and a place of communication with the underworld deities because of the toxic gasses that emerge from a hot spring inside the cave.
 According to Strabon and Damascius the temple built on top of the cave was linked to the mother goddess Cybele.
+The eunuch priests of the Mother Goddess were believed to be the only ones that would not be asphyxiated by the gases of the cave.
+The hot springs were a major draw to city.
 After the process of assimilation into Greek culture, it was associated with Hades (Pluton) and Persephone instead of Cybele and the temple was named Plutonium.

-Hierapolis was founded as a thermal spa early in the 2nd century BC within the sphere of the Seleucid Empire.
+Hellenistic city

+Hierapolis was founded by the Seleucids in the time of Antiochus I (281 - 261 BC) and received polis status by Eumenes of Pergamon (197-160 BC).
+The city was famous for its high quality woolen fabrics and dye products.
+While the Phrygian inhabitants of the valley were gradually Hellenized, Hierapolis was a Greek foundation from the start.

 Antiochus the Great sent 2,000 Jewish families to Lydia and Phrygia from Babylon and Mesopotamia, later joined by more from Judea.
 The Jewish congregation grew in Hierapolis and has been estimated as high as 50,000 in 62 BC.
 The city was expanded with the booty from the 190 BC Battle of Magnesia where Antiochus the Great was defeated by the Roman ally Eumenes II.
 Following the Treaty of Apamea ending the Syrian War, Eumenes annexed much of Asia Minor, including Hierapolis.

 Hierapolis became a healing centre where doctors used the thermal springs as a treatment for their patients.
 The city began minting bronze coins in the 2nd century BC.
 These coins give the name Hieropolis.
 It remains unclear whether this name referred to the original temple (ἱερόν, hieron) or honoured Hiera, the wife of Telephus, son of Heracles and the Mysian princess Auge, the supposed founder of Pergamon's Attalid dynasty.
 This name eventually changed into Hierapolis ("holy city"), according to the Byzantine geographer Stephanus on account of its large number of temples.